 History is always best when you can experience it yourself.
 When you can sit in the pews at Ebenezer Baptist Church and hear recordings of the sermons that Martin Luther King Jr. delivered in that very room.

-When you can walk through King’s birth home and see the rooms where he had dinner with his parents (always formal, with serious discussions of important issues), where he played with his siblings (he was a typical troublemaker as a tyke), and where he grew into a young man who would later change the country and the world.
+The Martin Luther King National Historic Site, sometimes informally referred to as the Martin Luther King Museum in Atlanta, offers that opportunity.
+You can walk through King’s birth home and see the rooms where he had dinner with his parents (always formal, with serious discussions of important issues), where he played with his siblings (he was a typical troublemaker as a boy), and where he grew into a young man who would later change the country and the world.

 The Martin Luther King National Historic Site in Atlanta is incredibly inspiring.
 Besides King’s birth home and former church, you’ll find a bunch of exhibits on the civil rights battles of the ’50s and ’60s, a civil rights walk of fame, a colorful mural and a statue of Gandhi.
 Any visitor to Atlanta should really stop by to understand an important part of our history.